 1969 Chevrolet Camaro

 It was pretty much a foregone conclusion that this list would include at least one Mustang and one Camaro.
 What can we say, we like old-school American muscle power.
-Seeing those white stripes on a blue Z28 just strikes us as quintessentially cool.
+Seeing those silver stripes on a blue Z28 just strikes us as quintessentially cool.